fanaticscripter/EggLedger/README.macOS.txt

 When you launch the app for the first time, instead of double clicking, you may need to right click (control click) and choose "Open".
 Otherwise you may be asked to move the app to trash because the app is unsigned -- yes, it's unsigned because I'm not in the $100/yr Apple Developer Program.

-Finally, it has been reported that you may not be able to run the app at all on some older versions of macOS, asking you to upgrade your operating system.
-As a workaround, you can right click -> "Show Package Contents", then run the Contents/MacOS/EggLedger executable inside directly.
-You may need to similarly right click -> "Open" when running it for the first time.

 [1] You can launch Terminal.app from Spotlight, Launchpad, /Applications/Utilities.
 See https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac